 - Add the beans to the pot, and boil for 10-12 minutes, or until just slightly firmer than you like to eat them.

-- Add the olive oil, shallot, salt, and pepper.
+- Heat a large skillet over medium heat.
+Add the olive oil, shallot, salt, and pepper.
 Cook for about 5 minutes, or until shallots are tender and starting to caramelize.

-- Bring to a simmer, and reduce and caramelize for another 3-5 minutes.
+- Add balsamic vinegar, mustard, and dried cranberries.
+Bring to a simmer, and reduce and caramelize for another 3-5 minutes.

 - Add the beans to the pan and stir to coat and heat the beans through.

-- Remove the beans from the heat, and top with or toss with the goat cheese.
+- Remove the beans from the heat, and top with or toss with the goat cheese. if desired.